georghe-crihan/digma-e605-qt-apps-framework/README.md

 * SHA1: af9016aa924a577f7b06ffd28c9773b56d74c939

 ## TODO:
-* build dbus and support
 * figure out how the device's keys are handled
 * figure out how the device's virtual keyboard is invoked
 * try to build with the stock kernel - maybe that helps resolving the above issues.

-### This document:
-* mention OSX Disk Utility for image mount
-* OSX Wine for rkunpack.exe as no source code is available
-* Mention Parallels script.
-* Mention kernel header version differences (and official SDK archive name, for that matter).